 An active community member, Dr. Lampard received the Red Deer Rotary Club’s Presidential Citation in 2000 and 2005.
 He worked to preserve the CPR bridge, create the Black Bonspiel of Willie MacCrimmon mural and the Historic Arches Park in Red Deer.
 He has received the Spaulding Award for his contributions to medical history in Canada and the Alberta Centennial Medal for contributions to his community.
 He was selected one of Alberta’s 100 Physicians of the Century and awarded an honorary life membership in the Alberta and Canadian Medical Associations in 2006.

 Residing in Red Deer, Dr. Lampard is married to Sharon and has three children.
-His son Bruce is an Emergency physician; Geoffrey is studying Emergency Medicine at the University of Calgary; and Allison is a graduate of Modern Languages at St. Francis Xavier in Nova Scotia.
+His sons Bruce and Geoffrey are Emergency physicians, and Allison graduated in Modern Languages from St. Francis Xavier in Nova Scotia.

 Dr. Walter C. Mackenzie Canadian Medical Hall of Fame Laureate 2014